 - 1 tbsp.
 Coriander leaves finely chopped

-- 3 tbsp Ghee/Oil if you are going vegan or dairy-free
+- 3 tablespoon Ghee/Oil if you are going vegan or dairy-free

-- 1 tsp Annardana or pomegranate seeds optional slightly crushed
+- 1 teaspoon Annardana or pomegranate seeds optional slightly crushed

-- Mix all ingredients with 2 tbsp oil & very little water and knead into stiff dough.
+- Mix all ingredients with 2 tablespoon oil & very little water and knead into stiff dough.

 - Divide the dough into 4 portions.